-If you’d like to become a record producer, production company manager or even a recording artist, this course will prepare you for a career in the music and entertainment industry.
-Substantial time will be spent in the studio where you’ll learn about recorded music applications and explore a number of processing techniques.
+If you’d like to become a record producer, production company manager, studio engineer, sound designer, or even a recording artist, this course will prepare you for a career in the music and entertainment industries.
+Substantial time will be spent in the studio where you’ll learn about audio applications and explore a number of processing techniques.
 You’ll develop relevant management skills and a firm understanding of the music business.
 This makes sure you’ll leave Bucks ready to hit the ground running in this competitive, exciting and rewarding industry.

 What will this course cover?